History

 7 Days in 1847: The Short Civil War That Created Modern Switzerland

 Switzerland is famous for three things: chocolate, banking, and peace.
 But in November 1847, Switzerland was a war zone.
+That same chocolate tradition has a rich history worth exploring — see the full Swiss chocolate experience guide.
 It sounds impossible.
 A civil war in a country the world thinks of as eternally neutral?
-Yes—and it lasted only 26 days.
-Fewer than 100 people died.
-Yet this short, strange war changed everything.
-It killed
+Yes—and it

 7 Days in 1847: The Short Civil War That Created Modern Switzerland Read More »